 Before Guy and Geneviève separate, they sing “I Will Wait for You.”
 The lyrics in the movie are a bit different from that of the popular recording of that song in English, but the thrust is the same.
 The two lovers express their undying love for each other.
 It reminds me of the movie Oliver (1968), in which Nancy sings the song “As Long as He Needs Me,” referring to her lover Bill, who has no need for her at all, and ends up murdering her.
 We have a similar irony with the song “I Will Wait for You.”
 Although the lyrics in the American version of the song say, “If it takes forever, I will wait for you,” Geneviève does not even manage to wait more than a few months.

 Before being drafted, Guy was living with his dying aunt Élise (Mireille Perry), who was being tended to by a caregiver named Madeleine (Ellen Farmer).
 After Guy returns and discovers that Geneviève has moved away and married Cassard, he talks to Aunt Élise to see what she knows about Geneviève.
 He comments on several letters that were exchanged between Geneviève and himself, but most of them must have been written after she had married Cassard, since she earlier said she had only received one letter from Guy and that she did not know where to write him.
 In these subsequent letters, she apparently could not bring herself to tell Guy about her marriage.
-In the course of their conversation, he expresses surprise that Madeleine is still taking care of her.
-“Hasn’t she married yet?” he asks, to which Élise responds, “You know how well-behaved she is.”
+In the course of his conversation with his aunt, he expresses surprise that Madeleine is still taking care of her.
+“Hasn’t she married yet?” he asks, to which Élise offers as an explanation, “You know how well-behaved she is.”
 Come again?
 That’s a pretty cynical remark, even for a French woman.
 In any event, he eventually marries Madeleine, who we sense has been in love with Guy all along.

 Guy and Geneviève finally meet again when she pulls into the filling station that he now owns.
 She says she never expected to see him again, and that it was just by chance that she decided to pass this way.
 She offers no explanation as to why she married someone else, and he does not ask her why she didn’t wait for him to return.
 She asks him if he would like to meet their daughter Françoise, who is sitting in the car.
 When he shakes his head No, we get the sense that this is neither from bitterness nor from any feeling that seeing his daughter would be painful for him.
 Rather, his feeling for their daughter is like the love he once had for Geneviève, something that is simply gone.